Homemade Basil Pesto

 Pesto Recipe with Pine Nuts: Variations for allergies

-If you’ve got a nut allergy, apparently sunflower seeds are a good alternative (thanks for the tip, Ashley!).
+If you’ve got a nut allergy, sunflower seeds are a good alternative (thanks for the tip from reader Ashley!).
 The taste isn’t really important– it’s more about what the oily nuts bring to the pesto.
 Lots and lots of texture and OOMPH.

 It’s pesto’s signature move and it is heavenly.

-The Parm cheese smooths things out and brings another level of tang to the pesto.
+The Parmesan cheese smooths things out and brings another level of tang to the pesto.
 Zest, zing, and tang… How can you not love pesto?!

 How to make Basil Pesto Sauce

-In the bowl of a food processor, combine the basil leaves, pine nuts or walnuts, and garlic.
-Process until everything is combined (it will still be chunky).
-Stop the processor, remove the lid, and scrape down the sides of the bowl.
+STEP #1: in the bowl of a food processor, combine the basil leaves, pine nuts or walnuts, and garlic.
+Process until everything is combined (it will still be chunky), then stop the processor, remove the lid, and scrape down the sides of the bowl.

-Replace the lid and remove the processor’s plug in order to pour the olive oil directly into the mixture.
-Slowly drizzle in the olive oil and continue to process until all of the oil is incorporated.
+STEP #2: replace the lid and remove the processor’s plug in order to pour the olive oil directly into the mixture.
+Slowly drizzle in the olive oil and continue to process the mixture until all of the oil is incorporated.

-Stop the processor and add the salt and Parmesan cheese, if using.
-Pulse a few times to combine, then use pesto immediately.
+STEP #3: stop the processor and add the salt and Parmesan cheese, if using.
+Pulse a few times to combine, then enjoy!

-If you’re not a regular pesto user, you may be wondering what to use it on… Lucky for you I’ll be sharing that amazing bread recipe I spoke about earlier, but if you can’t wait until then…
+If you’re not a regular pesto user, you may be wondering what to use it on.
+Lucky for you, I came with recommendations:

 How to store Fresh Basil Pesto